EmergentOrder/onnx-scala/docs/README.md

 #### Example execution

-The most extensive working example at the moment is `zio/src/main/scala/NCFZIO.scala`, an implementation of Neural Collaborative Filtering, although you currently need to provide your own model file to load params from at `zio/.jvm/src/main/resources/NCF.onnx`.
+The most extensive working example at the moment is `zio/src/main/scala/NCFZIO.scala`, an implementation of Neural Collaborative Filtering, although you currently need to provide your own model file to load params from at `zio/.jvm/src/main/resources/NCF.onnx`, as well item and user id maps at `zio/.jvm/src/main/resources/itemIds.csv` and `zio/.jvm/src/main/resources/userIds.csv`.

-This example provides full model execution via the `fullNCF` method, while an example of fine-grained execution can be found at `zio/src/main/scala/NCFZIOFine.scala` in the `fineNCF` method.
+This example provides full model execution via the `fullNCF` method.

 To run it, use: